sysgears/apollo-universal-starter-kit/README.md

 - Hot Code Reload for backend and frontend

-  Hot Code Reload for backend is done using [Webpack 2].
+  Hot Code Reload for backend is done using [Webpack].
 When Webpack prepares hot patches on the filesystem, SIGUSR2 signal is sent to Node.js app and embedded Webpack Hot Module Runtime reacts to this signal and applies patches to running modules from filesystem.
 Hot code reload for frontend is using Webpack Dev Server and [React Hot Loader 3] to apply patches to frontend code.
 Hot patches for React components are applied on the